Ethel Lawrence: Fair Share Housing Development, Inc.

-In 1986 attorney Peter O'Connor founded a non-profit organization called Fair Share Housing Development Inc. Lawrence was named the charter president of the board of trustees of the company.
-According to their website: "The mission of Fair Share Housing Development (FSHD) is to promote economically and racially diverse communities throughout the tri-county region surrounding the City of Camden, New Jersey through the development of affordable housing with supportive services in an effort to improve the lives of moderate-income, low-income and very low-income families, the elderly and disabled and to reverse decades of decline and segregation in the City of Camden by providing Camden City residents with the choice to reside in affordable housing in high-opportunity communities with access to decent jobs, good schools, and a safe environment."
+In 1986, attorney Peter O'Connor founded a non-profit organization called Fair Share Housing Development Inc. Lawrence was named the charter president of the board of trustees of the company.
+According to its website, "The mission of Fair Share Housing Development (FSHD) is to promote economically and racially diverse communities throughout the tri-county region surrounding the City of Camden, New Jersey through the development of affordable housing with supportive services in an effort to improve the lives of moderate-income, low-income and very low-income families, the elderly and disabled and to reverse decades of decline and segregation in the City of Camden by providing Camden City residents with the choice to reside in affordable housing in high-opportunity communities with access to decent jobs, good schools, and a safe environment."
 In May 1994, Lawrence's daughter Ethel Lawrence-Halley was named administrator of the Mount Laurel project.

 However, Lawrence would not live to see the township grant final approval for the construction of 100 subsidized townhouses to Fair Share Housing, the first phase of Ethel R. Lawrence Homes (ERLH).
-It wasn't until 1997 that the Mount Laurel Planning Board finally approved the nonprofit's request to build.
+It was only in 1997 that the Mount Laurel Planning Board finally approved the nonprofit's request to build.
 Following the first phase, two other phases were built in 2003 (ERLH II - 40 units) and 2018 (ERLH III - 36 units).
-A nearby development in Mount Laurel called Robinson Estates (named after Ethel's mother Mary) features 24 single-family homes, a rarity in affordable housing, and was also built in 2018, as part of the redevelopment project that led to the construction of ERLH III.
+A nearby development in Mount Laurel called Robinson Estates, named after Ethel's mother, Mary, features 24 single-family homes, a rarity in affordable housing, and was built in 2018 as part of the redevelopment project that led to the construction of ERLH III.

 Lawrence died from cancer on July 19, 1994, at the age of 68.